ART, SCULPTURE,TEXTILE, JEWELRY

 Art by Nature

-Inspired by their organic surroundings and their culture artist use a mix of vibrant colors as set in nature to transform a blank canvass to capture the truths that exist in their environment, truths that are the real nature of life, love and beauty a beauty that inspires the gifted artist to create.
+Inspired by their organic surroundings and their culture artist use a mix of vibrant colors as set in nature to transform a blank canvas to capture the truths that exist in their environment, truths that are the real nature of life, love, and beauty a beauty that inspires the gifted artist to create.